cryoem/eman-deps-feedstock/README.md

 conda config --add channels cryoem
 ```

-Once the `cryoem` channel has been enabled, `eman-deps-dev` can be installed with:
+Once the `cryoem` channel has been enabled, `eman-deps, eman-deps-cli, eman-deps-cxx, eman-deps-dev` can be installed with:

 ```
-conda install eman-deps-dev
+conda install eman-deps eman-deps-cli eman-deps-cxx eman-deps-dev
 ```

-It is possible to list all of the versions of `eman-deps-dev` available on your platform with:
+It is possible to list all of the versions of `eman-deps` available on your platform with:

 ```
-conda search eman-deps-dev --channel cryoem
+conda search eman-deps --channel cryoem
 ```